rupanjanam/demo_landingzone/contoso/deployment_commands.md

 ```
 #### Post successful integration of Gitlab with the AKS pod hosted runners, the runners will start appearing on the Gitlab Settings page on: Settings-> CI/CD-> Runners.
 #### The Gitlab pipeline definitions can then be created for each individual deployment.
 All the pipelines can be referenced by a master pipeline which is placed at the root of the repository.
+The master pipeline references child pipelines; learn more about [master-child pipelines in Gitlab](https://docs.gitlab.com/ee/ci/pipelines/parent_child_pipelines.html).
+To learn more about Gitlab CI/CD pipelines follow [this link](https://docs.gitlab.com/ee/ci/quick_start/).

 ## Level2